jmartsch/acegulpandpack/README.md

 * JavaScript transpilation with Babel and minification
 * SCSS compilation with minification and sourcemaps

+# Vulnerable because of dependencies
+some of the npm dependencies are outdated and have security risks.
+I will update them later.
+Use it at your own risk.

 # Installation
 * clone (as a submodule?) or copy the files into your root directory
 * run `yarn install`